FROM BEAN TO BAR

 Fair trade isn't necessarily fair when it comes to child slavery in the chocolate industry.
 You can check here for ethical chocolate makers by clicking here - Food Empowerment Project.

-Our belief in ethically sourcing through direct trade, insures transparency within the whole supply chain.
+Our belief in ethically sourcing through direct trade, ensures transparency within the whole supply chain.

 So whilst tasting great, It's helping the planet also.